 Psychology at Clark

-The Department of Psychology at Clark University offers graduate and undergraduate students a unique opportunity to explore a variety of theoretical approaches and to participate in ongoing research projects in the intimate atmosphere of a small research university.
+The Frances L. Hiatt School of Psychology at Clark University offers graduate and undergraduate students a unique opportunity to explore a variety of theoretical approaches and to participate in ongoing research projects in the intimate atmosphere of a small research university.

 At a time when psychology often seems to be splitting into isolated fragments, we are committed to the idea of the unity of psychology.
 Although various sub-specialties and methodological approaches are represented in the department, we strive to find ways to integrate them—theoretically and through empirical research.
 Development, broadly defined, translational research, intellectual creativity and innovation are core themes that serve as continuous points of synergy between the three departmental programs: Developmental, Social, and Clinical.